Skip to content

 Actions and Accountability

 Design your listening program with these owners in mind.
-Consider what they care about, their level of data savviness, and how they will be expected to use the data.
 The survey content and reporting should also reflect the span of control of those responsible for acting on listening data.
 Provide training, resources, and support to set clear expectations and enable leaders at each level.

 Insights and Integration